Fortis-Potens/Todo-App/README.md

 - Run `npm start` to start the server.

-- Follow the API endpoints above to test the Application.
+- Follow the [Todo API endpoints documentation!](https://fortispotens.herokuapp.com/) to test the Application.
 ```

 ### Author